simonachmueller/ESP32Focuser-hardware/README.md

 The firmware runs on a [ESP32-DevKitC](https://www.espressif.com/en/products/devkits/esp32-devkitc/overview) board.
 It uses also the [BIGTREETECH TMC2209 V1.2 Stepper Motor Driver](https://github.com/bigtreetech/BIGTREETECH-TMC2209-V1.2) to drive the motor on a super-silent and vibrationless way.
 Basically, you only need this two boards to start using the focuser.
 If you want to build it on a more resilient way, you can follow intructions below.

 # Schematics
+Schematics diagram can be found as a KiCad project [folder](/schematics).
+You can donwload shematics as pdf [here](/schematics/ESP32Focuser.sch.pdf).
 The schematics is pretty easy.
 You just connect the pins of the ESP32 dev board with the TMC2209 board, add power supply and connect motor - from this point you can control the focuser from the computer over ASCOM/INDI driver.
 If you want to use an optical encoder as a handcontroller (what I would really advise you if you want to get rid of vibrations when you touch the telescope focuser knob), connect it to the pins on the ESP32 board as well.

 ## Wiring table